Field-mediated locomotor dynamics on highly deformable surfaces: Understanding the dynamic features through spacetime mapping

 As a consequence of $k' >0$, our system generates retrograde orbits such that the vehicle's precession is opposite to that of GR in common situations.
-With our mapping, it is straightforward to understand how to obtain more GR-like prograde precession: we must change the sign of the slope of $k$ so that $k'<0$ over a significant range of the vehicle trajectory.
+With our mapping, it is straightforward to understand how to obtain more GR-like prograde precession (like that of the Mercury\cite{Clifton2005,clemence1947relativity})): we must change the sign of the slope of $k$ so that $k'<0$ over a significant range of the vehicle trajectory.
 Because $k$ is connected to the tilting angle $\gamma$, we can achieve the desired change by increasing the tension of the membrane or decreasing the mass of the vehicle to enable the vehicle to more closely track the imposed membrane shape.

-We chose to change the mass of the vehicle and constructed a smaller, lighter vehicle with mass $45$~g, approximately one quarter that of the original vehicle in Fig 1 and a diameter of $4$~cm.
-As predicted by the mapping, this vehicle produced trajectories (Fig.~\ref{fig:prograde}b) demonstrating prograde precession over all sampled initial conditions (65 total experiments).
+We chose to change the mass of the vehicle and constructed a smaller, lighter vehicle with mass $45$~g (Fig.~\ref{fig:prograde}a), approximately one quarter that of the original vehicle in Fig. \ref{fig:membrane}, a radius of $4$~cm, and a speed $v=0.11$ m/s.
+The vehicle produced trajectories (Fig.~\ref{fig:prograde}c) demonstrating prograde precession over all sampled initial conditions (65 total experiments).
 For a particular initial condition ($r_0=69$~cm$, \theta_0=90^\circ$), four out of five trials produced precessing orbits with significant eccentricity; here $\Delta\varphi_{\text{prec}}=+22^\circ \pm 16^\circ$.
-The theoretical prediction -- with $k(r)$ (Fig.~\ref{fig:prograde}a) deduced from such trajectories -- was $\Delta\varphi_{\text{prec}}=+33^\circ \pm 7^\circ$, within the experimental range.
-The lightweight vehicle showed greater trajectory variability than that of the heavier vehicle.
-We posit such variability is related to a slight membrane heterogeneity (Fig.~\ref{fig:bump}, see also S5 of \cite{supp}) caused by the affixed IR reflective markers that facilitate tracking of membrane shape -- we expect that the lower mass prograde precessing vehicle would more susceptible to perturbations induced by substrate inhomogeneities.\\
+The theoretical prediction -- with $k(r)$ (Fig.~\ref{fig:prograde}b) deduced from such trajectories -- was $\Delta\varphi_{\text{prec}}=+33^\circ \pm 7^\circ$, within the experimental range.
+For a given initial condition, the lightweight vehicle showed greater trajectory variability than that of the heavier vehicle.
+We posit such variability is related to the slight membrane anisotropy, which makes the dynamics of the lightweight vehicle sensitive to initial conditions.
+Here the change of precession sign with the vehicle's mass demonstrates how the matter reciprocally tells the local spacetime how to curve and influences its global dynamical properties.
+We note that further modifications of the vehicle and the membrane could allow more analogous features comparing with the Schwarzschild metric, and this will enable studies in the strong field limit or on the modified GR theories using terradynamic experiments.